Shreya-1910/Coursework2025/README.md

    To maintain balance and prevent infinite swapping:

     - The player can only use the hold function **once per piece drop**.
-    - A boolean flag (e.g. `hasHeldThisTurn`) disables multiple holds during the same turn.
+    - A boolean flag (`hasHeldThisTurn`) disables multiple holds during the same turn.
     - The hold ability is only **re-enabled after the current piece locks into the grid**.

    1.4 **Why This Feature Matters**